slimcoin-project/slm-pywallet/README.md

 python3 cryptoidlookup.py [options] file

 Options:
-    -v  verbose mode (prints transactions and addresses without transactions) -s  start (allows to start at a certain position of the address list (e.g. if the block explorer stops responding)
+    -v  Verbose mode (prints transactions and addresses without transactions) -s  start_position Allows to start at a certain position of the address list (e.g. if the block explorer stops responding)

 ```